spatie/laravel-google-calendar/README.md

 - [Freek Van der Herten](https://github.com/freekmurze)
 - [All Contributors](../../contributors)

+A big thank you to [Sebastiaan Luca](https://github.com/sebastiaanluca) for his big help creating v2 of this package.

 ## About Spatie
 Spatie is a webdesign agency based in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).